Visit a REAL outback oasis

 Get a Desert Parks Pass here.

-To visit Witjira, it’s $8.50 park entry, plus $16 to camp per night.
+To visit Witjira, it’s $8.50 park entry, plus $12 per vehicle, per night.
 Passes are available from Mt Dare and the Pink Roadhouse, Oodnadatta) or to enter the Simpson Desert and visit Purnie Bore.

 Dalhousie Springs is one of those places where a 4WD is recommended, although we’ve seen people who’ve driven a standard cars in and been fine.